 AT&T’s wireless service revenues

-In 4Q17, AT&T reported combined domestic wireless operations service revenues of $14.3 billion, a ~2.5% reduction YoY.
-This reduction in its wireless service revenues resulted from its lost overage revenues and the rate-plan optimization implemented by single-line users after its introduction of unlimited offerings.
+In the first quarter, AT&T posted combined domestic wireless operations service revenues of $13.4 billion, a ~7.4% reduction year-over-year (or YoY).
+This reduction in wireless service revenues is mainly due to the lost overage revenues, as well as rate-plan optimization by single-line users after the introduction of unlimited offerings.
 AT&T expects its wireless service revenue growth to improve throughout 2018 and turn positive for fiscal 2018 on a comparable basis.

 Performance of other US wireless carriers

-Let’s evaluate the growth in wireless service revenues of the other major US wireless service providers in 4Q17.
-Sprint’s (S) wireless service revenues fell ~5.5% YoY to reach $5.6 billion.
-Verizon’s (VZ) wireless service revenues fell ~2.9% YoY to reach $15.9 billion.
-T-Mobile’s (TMUS) wireless service revenues rose ~7.1% YoY to reach $7.8 billion.
+Let’s evaluate the growth in the wireless service revenues of the other major US mobile operators in the first quarter.
+Sprint’s (S) wireless service revenues declined ~3.0% YoY to reach $5.6 billion.
+Verizon’s (VZ) wireless service revenues decreased ~2.4% YoY to reach $15.4 billion.
+T-Mobile’s (TMUS) wireless service revenues rose ~6.5% YoY to reach $7.8 billion.

 Check out all the data we have added to our quote pages.
 Now you can get a valuation snapshot, earnings and revenue estimates, and historical data as well as dividend info.
 Take a look!